How much do solar panels cost in 2026?

 Battery Storage

 Rather than losing the surplus solar electricity to the grid, you can store it automatically in a home battery.
-You can then access that stored electricity later in the day or at night, perhaps to charge your Zoe, Leaf, Model 3, or power your oven for dinner.
+You can then access that stored electricity later in the day or at night, perhaps to charge your Skoda Enyaq or BYD Seal, or power your oven for dinner.

-Battery storage costs range from £3,000 for a small battery to over £10,000 for the largest batteries.
+Battery storage costs range from about £4,000 for a small battery to over £15,000 for the largest batteries.
 There are many manufacturers of storage products at the moment and it’s worth doing your due diligence to ensure you get a product that will stand the test of time.
-Larger, well-established battery producers like Germany-based Sonnen are often a safe bet.

 Please refer to our Battery Storage page for a full analysis of the technology, pricing, installer tips, etc.